 Notable projects in Ergon Ensemble's repertoire encompass a wide array of experiences, from Michel van der Aa's "The Book of Disquiet" to the mesmerizing "Madness," featuring works by Thomas Larcher, Peter Maxwell Davies, and Iannis Xenakis.
 "Icones" by Peter Maxwell Davies, a heartfelt "Tribute to Claude Vivier," "Alternativa," Minas Borboudakis' evocative "Z," and captivating "Music for Silent Films”.

-Highlights include concerts at the éαρ fέστιβαλ and SNF Nostos Festival in collaboration with composer/performer Shiva Feshareki and Ioannis Angelakis' The voices of Bacchus, as part of the Ministry of Culture's All Greece, One Culture program, as well as recently its debut at the Vienna Konzerthaus and a concert dedicated to the music of I.Xenakis at the Pharos Contemporary Music Festival in Cyprus.
+The ensemble's highlights include riveting performances at the "éαρ fέστιβαλ" of Messiaen's Quartet for the end of time, and SNF Nostos Festival in collaboration with the composer and performer Shiva Feshareki.
+Additionally, Ioannis Angelakis' "The Voices of Bacchus," featured as part of the Ministry of Culture's "All Greece, One Culture" program, and a dedicated concert honoring the music of Iannis Xenakis at the Pharos Contemporary Music Festival in Cyprus.

 In July, Ergon enthralled audiences with seminal compositions by S. Reich, including "Radio Rewrite" and "Reich-Richter," as part of the Athens Festival.
 Exciting upcoming projects include a performance of Maja Ratkje's "Pytheas" and a collaboration with the world-renowned trumpeter and conductor Håkan Hardenberger.